Panama City Beach Military Divorce Attorney

 Similar to civilian divorces, military divorces allow for the marriage to end without fault.
 However, in order to file in Florida family law court, you’ll need to demonstrate that either you or your spouse are Florida residents, or that you have been stationed in Florida for 6 months or more.
 You may also be able to file out-of-state, as long as you can prove that Florida is still listed as your state of residency.

 Dividing Military Benefits in Divorce

 Another key difference in military divorce cases has to do with the Uniformed Services Former Spouses’ Protection Act (USFSPA).
-Under this legislation, if you’ve been married for 10 years or more and your spouse has been on active duty during that time, you may be able to receive payments from the Department of Defense.
-However, military retirement and health benefits have more strict requirements: In order to qualify for these benefits, you have to be married for 20 years, with a clear 20-year overlap in your spouse’s time of service.
+Under this legislation, if you’ve been married for 10 years or more and your spouse has been on active duty during that time, then you may be able to receive payments from the Department of Defense; however, military retirement and health benefits have more strict requirements.
+In order to qualify for these benefits, you have to be married for 20 years, with a clear 20-year overlap in your spouse’s time of service.

 Schedule Your Consultation – (800) 822-5170

-At The Virga Law Firm, P.A., we know how overwhelming it can be to face a military divorce on your own.
-That’s why our divorce lawyers will provide dedicated support throughout the proceedings, and answer any questions that you might have about the federal and state laws.
+At The Virga Law Firm, P.A., our military divorce attorneys know how overwhelming it can be to face a military divorce on your own.
+That’s why our team will provide dedicated support throughout the proceedings and answer any questions that you might have about the federal and state laws.

-Begin the first steps towards your future.
-Contact our team in Panama City Beach today and book a consultation.
+Take your first step toward a brighter future.
+Contact our team in Panama City Beach today and book a consultation regarding your military divorce.